AbelCP-Design/clear-picture-sa-framework/src/sa-principles/dailymomentssa.md

   <p><strong>Principle:</strong> Support Global SA – Provide the “Big Picture” for Team Operations</p>
   <p style="margin-bottom: 15px; max-width: 1000px; text-align: justify; text-justify: inter-word;">
     In busy industrial environments, it’s easy for attention to narrow toward one station or one task.
-    To keep everyone aligned, teams rely on displays that maintain a shared mental picture of the whole process.
+    To keep everyone aligned, teams rely on displays that maintain a shared picture of the whole process.
   </p>

   <div style="text-align:center; margin-top:0;">